Verbotene Liebe: Revival

 In early 2020, the RTL Group obtained the rights for old episodes to stream on their premium streaming service TVNOW.
 Viewing figures were favourable and the RTL Group decided in June 2020 to order new episodes from UFA Serial Drama for the streaming service.
 The intentions of RTL were made public by a Bild report on 19 June 2020.
 RTL later confirmed the news, planning to start filming later in 2020.
-The media group also announced that familiar faces, like Jo Weil, are set to return to the show.
+The media group also announced that several actors from the original series would be returning.

 On 1 July 2020, it was reported that TVNOW ordered a 10-episode revival season, likely to air in a weekly rhythm starting in November 2020.
 The revival is set to focus on a new generation with few familiar faces in the world of fashion.
-The working title is Verbotene Liebe - Das Erbe (en: Forbidden Love - The Heritage).
+The working title is Verbotene Liebe: Das Erbe (Forbidden Love: The Heritage).
 The concept for the revival orientates on dramas like Dynasty and Succession.
 The show was later renamed Verbotene Liebe: Next Generation, and aired from 23 November 2020 to 25 January 2021.
-Jo Weil (Oliver Sabel), Gabriele Metzger (Charlie Schneider), Wolfram Grandezka (Ansgar von Lahnstein), Claudia Hiersche (Carla von Lahnstein) and Isa Jank (Clarissa von Anstetten) reprised their roles from the original series.
+Isa Jank (Clarissa von Anstetten), Jo Weil (Oliver Sabel), Gabriele Metzger (Charlie Schneider) Wolfram Grandezka (Ansgar von Lahnstein), Claudia Hiersche (Carla von Lahnstein) and Miriam Lahnstein (Tanja von Lahnstein) reprised their roles from the original series.